Diploma in Professional Supervision

 We are pleased to announce a comprehensive training course in Supervision for health care professionals, counsellors, psychotherapists, coaches, mental health professionals, senior executives, managers, and supervisors in organisations, and those who are responsible for the welfare, wellbeing, and performances of staff and colleagues within an organisational setting.

-This course will also be suitable for BACP practitioners working towards senior accreditation in supervision.
+This course is also suitable for BACP practitioners working towards senior accreditation in supervision.

 Supervision is a relationship of Compassionate Enquiry and Strategic thinking and is an oasis of ideas and support, when working with others to whom we provide support often in isolated and demanding roles.